 Ruth didn't care much for Brenda (either because they were basically opposites or because Brenda was emptying her house so soon after Nathaniel died), but basically never tried to keep her and Nate apart, instead dealing with her displeasure almost passive-aggressively.
 Eventually after Nate dies they patch things up as Ruth insists that Brenda is going to need her to take care of and help raise her two granddaughters.

-Once an Episode: Every episode begins with the Death of the Week except on three occasions: The third-to-last episode, which continues on the death that occurred at the end of the previous episode; an earlier episode where the lack of deaths is something of a plot point; and the finale, which begins with a birth.
+Once per Episode: Every episode begins with the Death of the Week except on three occasions: The third-to-last episode, which continues on the death that occurred at the end of the previous episode; an earlier episode where the lack of deaths is something of a plot point; and the finale, which begins with a birth.

 One Steve Limit: Averted, seeing as there are two characters named Nathaniel: Nathaniel Fisher Senior and Nathaniel Fisher Junior.
 Though it doesn't really matter seeing as Jr. is usually referred to as 'Nate'.
-A third Nathaniel is the character from the Book Within A ShowNathaniel and Isabel.
+A third Nathaniel is the character from the Book Within a ShowNathaniel and Isabel.
 Shortly after meeting Brenda, Nate gets a bit freaked out by the tattoo of his name on her back.
 (It actually refers to Billy, because the two siblings could identify very well with the book characters.)

 Nathaniel Fisher, Senior.
 Subverted since his kids had no idea how open-minded he was.
 The only version of Nathaniel we ever see are hallucinations of what the characters think he'd say in the situation